Looking After Artificial Grass

-- A high-speed leaf blower is necessary to manage the leaves or other debris that may land on your artificial grass.
+A high-speed leaf blower is necessary to manage the leaves or debris that may land on your artificial grass.

-- You should also purchase a quality broom, brush, or rake made for synthetic or soft plastic bristles so as not to cause damage to your synthetic grass.
+You should also purchase a quality broom, brush, or rake made with synthetic or soft plastic bristles so as not to cause damage to your synthetic grass.

-- A steam mop can be used for deep cleaning and to maintain a soft texture.
+A steam mop can be used for deep cleaning and maintaining a soft texture.